SuperDuperFuntastic/udacity-capstone-nicoljr/README.md

 ## Defending Technology Decisions
-Since the data that populate the fact table and the weather dim were spread among multiple files, it made sence to stage them in S3 and use a Redshift cluster to copy the data to their respective tables.
+Since the data that populate the fact table and the weather dim were spread among multiple files, it made sense to stage them in S3 and use a Redshift cluster to copy the data to their respective tables.
 Additionally, reading the data from Redshift and loading it into the included Power BI model was extremely quick, especially compared to loading from .csv's.